docker/docs/datacenter/ucp/2.2/guides/admin/install/plan-installation.md

-If you want to install UCP in a high-availability configuration that uses a load balancer in front of your UCP controllers, include the appropriate IP address and fully qualified domain name of the load balancer's VIP by using one or more `--san` flags in the [install command](../../../reference/cli/install.md) or when you're asked for additional SANs in interactive mode.
+If you want to install UCP in a high-availability configuration that uses a load balancer in front of your UCP controllers, include the appropriate IP address and FQDN of the load balancer's VIP by using one or more `--san` flags in the [install command](../../../reference/cli/install.md) or when you're asked for additional SANs in interactive mode.
 [Learn about high availability](../configure/set-up-high-availability.md).